-Under the coordinated entry process, homeless persons who are determined through assessment to have the highest barriers to housing - due to a myriad of factors including tri-morbidity, history of chronic homelessness, etc. - will be prioritized for existing housing resources and paired with existing supportive services to increase the likelihood of staying successfully housed.
+Under the coordinated entry process, homeless persons who are determined through assessment to have the highest barriers to housing - due to myriad factors including tri-morbidity, history of chronic homelessness, etc. - will be prioritized for existing housing resources and paired with existing supportive services to increase the likelihood of staying successfully housed.